-- Perform administrative tasks using computer software to research and organize data for medical information systems. - Demonstrate efficiency in maintaining accurate and wellorganized patient medical records. - Effectively use oral and written communication skills as they relate to a medical office environment. - Perform within legal and ethical boundaries, including issues of patient confidentiality. - Recognize the impact of cultural differences in care of patients. - Use problem-solving/critical thinking to identify proper medical office procedures/processes, including infection control guidelines (Standard Precautions) as determined by the Center for Disease Control and the Occupational Safety and Health Administration. - Prepare and maintain examination and treatment areas. - Prepare a patient for and assist with routine and speciality examinations and procedures, including obtaining/ documenting vital signs and body measurements. - Demonstrate knowledge of basic pharmacology and medication administration. - Demonstrate knowledge of laboratory procedures performed in the medical office laboratory, including venipuncture and capillary puncture. - Recognize and be able to respond to medical office emergencies within the scope of training. - · Maintain medical office equipment and supplies.
+- Perform administrative tasks using computer software to research and organize data for medical information systems. - Demonstrate efficiency in maintaining accurate and wellorganized patient medical records. - Effectively use oral and written communication skills as they relate to a medical office environment. - Perform within legal and ethical boundaries, including issues of patient confidentiality. - Recognize the impact of cultural differences in care of patients. - Use problem-solving/critical thinking to identify proper medical office procedures/processes, including infection control guidelines (Standard Precautions) as determined by the Center for Disease Control and the Occupational Safety and Health Administration. - Prepare and maintain examination and treatment areas. - Demonstrate the ability to prepare a patient for and assist with routine and specialty examinations and procedures, including obtaining/documenting vital signs and body measurements. - Demonstrate knowledge of basic pharmacology and medication administration. - Demonstrate knowledge of laboratory procedures performed in the medical office laboratory, including venipuncture and capillary puncture. - Recognize and be able to respond to medical office emergencies within the scope of training. - Demonstrate ability to maintain medical office equipment and supplies.